Battle of Hill 488: Aftermath

 After both sides had retreated, the battle had lasted approximately twelve hours of vicious fighting, some hand-to-hand.
 The marines of Team 2 lost six men, Company C lost four, and the two aviation squadrons lost two Marines each, along with two UH-1Es.
 US claims the PAVN/VC casualties range from 42 to 100 or 200.

 The first phase of Operation Kansas ended on the 16th, and the second phase of the operation was modified.
-The ARVN forces were unavailable due to fighting at Huế, but Lieutenant General Lewis William Walt, the commander of III MAF, ordered the operation to continue.
+The ARVN forces were unavailable due to the Buddhist Uprising at Huế, but Lieutenant General Lewis William Walt, the commander of III MAF, ordered the operation to continue.
 With 141 reported sightings, Marine infantry and fire support dispersed PAVN troops from the area, and the operation ended on the 22nd.
 The next month, Sullivan would take his battalion onto Operation Washington.

 Each member of Team 2 was decorated for their actions, each also receiving the Purple Heart for their wounds.
 Howard was promoted to Gunnery Sergeant and received the Medal of Honor from President Lyndon B. Johnson at the White House on 21 August 1967.
 Commissioned in 2001, USS Howard would be named for him.
 Four would receive the Navy Cross: Corporal Binns, Petty Officer Second Class Billee Don Holmes, while Corporal Jerrald Thompson and Lance Corporal John Adams would be awarded posthumously.
 The remaining thirteen would all receive Silver Stars, four posthumously, as were two members of Company C.

 The desperate nature of the fighting, often hand-to-hand, lead to comparisons with Battle of the Alamo and The Longest Day.